sa44as/shopify-customer-picker/README.md

 ### Application Storage

+Already switched to MongoDB, you can skip reading till the Build section.

 This template uses [SQLite](https://www.sqlite.org/index.html) to store session data.
 The database is a file called `database.sqlite` which is automatically created in the root.
 This use of SQLite works in production if your app runs as a single instance.

 The database that works best for you depends on the data your app needs and how it is queried.
 You can run your database of choice on a server yourself or host it with a SaaS company.
 Here’s a short list of databases providers that provide a free tier to get started: